-The title of Section 500.7 is amended to read as follows: Access privileges and management.
+Section 500.07500.7 Access Privileges privileges and management.

-- (a) As part of its cybersecurity program, based on the covered entity's risk assessment each covered entity shall: - (1) limit user access privileges to information systems that provide access to nonpublic information [and shall periodically review such access privileges] to those necessary to perform the user's job; - (2) limit the number of privileged accounts and limit the access functions of privileged accounts to only those necessary to perform the user's job; - (3) limit the use of privileged accounts to only when performing functions requiring the use of such access; - (4) periodically, but at a minimum annually, review all user access privileges and remove or disable accounts and access that are no longer necessary; - (5) disable or securely configure all protocols that permit remote control of devices; and - (6) promptly terminate access following departures.

-- (b) To the extent passwords are employed as a method of authentication, the covered entity shall implement a written password policy that meets industry standards. - (c) Class A companies shall also monitor privileged access activity and shall implement: - (1) a privileged access management solution; and - (2) an automated method of blocking commonly used passwords for all accounts on information systems owned or controlled by a Class A company and wherever feasible for all other accounts.
-To the extent a covered entity determines that blocking commonly used passwords is infeasible, the covered entity's CISO may instead approve in writing at least annually the infeasibility and the use of reasonably equivalent or more secure compensating controls.
+- (a) As part of its cybersecurity program, based on the Covered Entity's Risk Assessment each Covered Entity shall: - (1) limit user access privileges to Information Systems information systems that provide access to Nonpublic Information and shall periodically review such access privileges.nonpublic information to only those necessary to perform the user's job; - (2) limit the number of privileged accounts and limit the access functions of privileged accounts to only those necessary to perform the user's job; - (3) limit the use of privileged accounts to only when performing functions requiring the use of such access; - (4) periodically, but at a minimum annually, review all user access privileges and remove or disable accounts and access that are no longer necessary; - (5) disable or securely configure all protocols that permit remote control of devices; and - (6) promptly terminate access following departures. - (b) To the extent passwords are employed as a method of authentication, the covered entity shall implement a written password policy that meets industry standards. - (c) Each class A company shall monitor privileged access activity and shall implement: - (1) a privileged access management solution; and - (2) an automated method of blocking commonly used passwords for all accounts on information systems owned or controlled by the class A company and wherever feasible for all other accounts.
+To the extent the class A company determines that blocking commonly used passwords is infeasible, the covered entity's CISO may instead approve in writing at least annually the infeasibility and the use of reasonably equivalent or more secure compensating controls.